oopsguy/kaptcha-spring-boot/README.md

 # Kaptcha Spring Boot Starter

-Kaptcha Spring Boot Starter will help you use Kaptcha with Spring Boot.
+Kaptcha Spring Boot Starter will help you use Google Kaptcha with Spring Boot.

 ## Usage